FilippoMB/Diffusion_models_tutorial/README.md

 This repository is a collection of simple scripts that can be used to generate images with Stable Diffusion and gives an introduction to the theory behind diffusion models.

-Check [here](https://docs.google.com/presentation/d/1jUO9jZLtUGoK7kgg0kurBgDwDsNOLybrYKU-O2y98xM/edit?usp=sharing) for a short introduction about the idea behind diffusion models.
+Check [here](https://docs.google.com/presentation/d/1jUO9jZLtUGoK7kgg0kurBgDwDsNOLybrYKU-O2y98xM/edit?usp=sharing) for a short introduction about the idea behind diffusion models and stable diffusion.

 To start using Stable Diffusion, you first need to create an account on [Huggin's Face](https://huggingface.co/), generate a [token](https://huggingface.co/docs/hub/security-tokens) and accept the [conditions](https://huggingface.co/CompVis/stable-diffusion-v1-4).
 Afterwards, if you have access to a GPU server, you can follow the basic tutorial in the [model card](https://huggingface.co/CompVis/stable-diffusion-v1-4).
 If you don't have a GPU server to run the model, you can try out Stable Diffusion using one of the Colab notebooks below.